 Connectors pinout for ADC inputs is shown below

 WARNING: The names for the ADC inputs printed at the bottom of the board are NOT correct.
+The silk printing naming for inputs ADC0 and ADC01 are switched.
 Please consult the above schematics for the ADC0/ADC1 input locations.

 In order for the board connections to function without an external power supply, the connections can be wired as to draw power from the +24V power supply of the board itself.
 In order to simplify the setup required for this procedure, jumpers 1 through 4 are put in place, as shown in the diagram below:

 Each jumper corresponds to its respective IN group number (for example, J4 for Group 4).
 In this way, in a configuration without an external power supply, the correct jumper for the group can be closed to supply power from the internal +24V.
 The switch should also short the wire to GNC (0V) in order for the circuit to be closed.